TritonDataCenter/rfd/rfd/0181/README.md

 ## File layout

-In the process of going to Manta v2 we discussed changing the layout of files on storage nodes.
-In Manta v1 files are written in a single directory for each user.
-The Manta v2 proposal is to create more directories based on the object UUID.
+In the process of going to Manta v2 we discussed adding a new storage node file layout for objects created using the Buckets API.
+Objects created with the current directory-style API are written in a single directory for each user.
+The proposed file layout for objects created using the Buckets API would involve creating more directories based on the object UUID.
 The intent of this is to make it easier to map objects to the metadata shard they are stored in.
 A secondary goal was to reduce the number of files stored in each directory.

-With MinIO we can partially accomplish the first goal.
+With MinIO we can partially accomplish the first goal of the Buckets API file layout.
 MinIO places data files in a hierarchy that looks like this:

 ```
 /disk_path/bucket_name/object_name/[object_metadata, object_data]
 ```

-This is very similar to the Manta v1 approach except the bucket name is used in place of the owner UUID.
+This is very similar to the directory-style API approach except the bucket name is used in place of the owner UUID.
 We may consider modifying MinIO's layout or sending non-standard values for the `bucket_name` and `object_name` in requests from Muskie to MinIO to accomplish our layout goals.
-For example, we could send `bucketuuid_owneruuid` as the bucket name after creating this bucket using the S3 API.
+For example, we could send `bucketuuid_owneruuid` as the bucket name after creating the bucket using the S3 API.

 ## Testing